akuity/kargo/docs/docs/30-how-to-guides/14-working-with-stages.md

 :::tip
 By requesting `Freight` from multiple sources, a `Stage` can effectively participate in _multiple pipelines_ that may each deliver different collections of artifacts independently of the others.
-At present, this is most useful for the delivery of microservices that are developed and deployed in parallel, although other uses of this feature are anticipated in the future.
 :::

 ### Promotion Templates